Treatment Models and their Evaluation (913C8)

 15 credits, Level 7 (Masters)

-You also take part in practical and reflective exercises as part of this module, to consolidate your learning and to gain a stronger sense of what it might be like to do this work in practice.
+Students will study intervention strategies employed when working with particular types of psychological difficulties, using real world example.
+Student will also be encouraged to take part in practical and reflective exercises to consolidate their learning and to gain a stronger sense of what it might be like to do this work in practice.

 100%: Practical (Workshop)